go-task/task/README.md

 Create a file called `Taskfile.yml` in the root of the project.
 (`Taskfile.toml` and `Taskfile.json` are also supported, but YAML is used in the documentation).
-The `cmds` key should contains the commands of a task:
+The `cmds` attribute should contains the commands of a
+task:

 ```yml
 build: